-IT WAS the site where Australian stars like Graham Kennedy started their TV careers and shows like Hey Hey its Saturday were filmed.
+IT WAS the site where Australian stars like Graham Kennedy and Bert and, Patti Newton started their TV careers and shows like Hey Hey its Saturday were filmed.

-And now the site of the former Channel 9 Studios in Richmond is to be transformed into a new over-55s community by Lendlease.
+And now the site of the former Channel 9 Studios on Bendigo Street, Richmond is to be transformed with the addition of a new over-55s community by Lendlease.

-Situated near Melbourne’s sporting and recreational precincts, Lendlease Richmond is also set to become Australia’s first 6-Star Green Star intergenerational precinct.
+Situated near Melbourne's sporting and arts precincts, with the city's soul on the doorstep the new community is also set to become Australia's first 6- Star Green Star intergenerational precinct.

 New lifestyle, new U City